IDGCaptainRussia94/Terraria-SGAmod/README.md

 -The Fiery Heart is now obtainable and reworked to be stronger

--Nightmare mode now visibly shows next on your character in the character selection screen
+-Nightmare Mode now visibly shows next on your character in the character selection screen

 -Worldgen chest loot: loot chances increased for Decayed Moss+Photosyte/A Machete or Guerrilla Pistol only have a 18.75% chance to show up in non-Dank Shrine chests (75% in Dank Shrines), and no longer show up in other modded chests anymore in world generation.
 Dragons Might and Matrix Potions are less common.